-2. Sub-Grantee Award Document, Schedule “B”.
+2. Sub-recipient Award Document, Schedule “B”.
 (SIGNATURE REQUIRED)

-3. Sub-grant Terms and Conditions, Schedule “1”.
-(SIGNATURE REQUIRED, RETURN ONLY PAGE 10)
+3. Sub-recipient Terms and Conditions, Schedule “1”.
+(SIGNATURE REQUIRED, RETURN ONLY PAGE 11)

-6. Quarterly Status Report, Schedule “4”.
+5. Quarterly Status Report, Schedule “4”.
 (SIGNATURE NOT REQUIRED AT THIS TIME.
-This form is included for your convenience only.
-Report due 15 days following each calendar quarter.)
+This form is included for grant your convenience only.
+Report due within 15 days following each calendar quarter.)

-As a condition of receipt of this grant, the Sub-grantee understands and agrees:
+As a condition of receipt of this grant, the Sub-recipient understands and agrees:

-1. Acknowledgement of Federal Funding from DHS (Agreement Article 19): All recipients must acknowledge their use of federal funding when issuing statements, press releases, request for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds.
+1. Acknowledgement of Federal Funding from DHS (Article III): All recipients must acknowledge their use of federal funding when issuing statements, press releases, request for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds.

-2. Activities Conducted Abroad (Agreement Article 18): All recipients must ensure that project activities carried on outside the United States are coordinated as necessary with appropriate government authorities and that appropriate licenses, permits, or approvals are obtained.
+2. Activities Conducted Abroad (Article IV): All recipients must ensure that project activities carried on outside the United States are coordinated as necessary with appropriate government authorities and that appropriate licenses, permits, or approvals are obtained.

-(Agreement Article 2): The recipient agrees that all allocations and use of funds under this grant will be in accordance with the Funding Opportunity Announcement.
+4. Allowable Costs: The recipient agrees that all allocations and use of funds under this grant will be in accordance with the Notice of Funding Opportunity (NOFO).